Emulation of Astrocyte Induced Neural Phase Synchrony in Spin-Orbit Torque Oscillator Neurons: Astrocytic Synchronization Emulation

 where, $\overline{x(t)}$ represents the complex conjugate of $x(t)$ and $\tau$ denotes the lag parameter.
 Further, cross-power spectral density (CPSD) is defined as the Fourier transformation of cross-spectrum in~\eqref{eqn:Cross-correlation} and is given by:

 $S_{xy}$ comprises of both magnitude and phase ($\angle$) information at different frequencies present in $ $ vector.
 When two signals are phase synchronized, the cross-spectrum phase vector becomes zero, indicating high correlation.
 Such a property is highlighted in Fig. 4(b) where $100$ independent stochastic-LLGS simulations are performed for two neuronal devices placed on a common HM layer with a $5 GHz$ injected RF current.
 Cross-spectrum phase at the injection frequency, i.e. $5 GHz$ converges close to zero.
 Average cross-spectrum phase is also shown in the plot depicting tight phase-coupling between the neurons at the injection frequency.
 Notably, a sharp reduction of average phase offset to just $7.22^{\circ}$ at $5 GHz$ is observed compared to $90^{\circ}$ for other frequencies, thereby establishing the robustness of the synchronization scheme.
 Additionally, the impact of non-idealities like device dimension variations on the phase coupling phenomena is evaluated in Fig. 4(c).
 The results are reported for 50 independent Monte-Carlo simulations with variation in both the length and width of the MTJ.
 Each Monte-Carlo simulation consisted of 50 stochastic LLGS simulation for the average cross-spectrum phase calculation.
 The phase correlation between the device oscillations remains reasonably high even with $7.5\%$ variation in both length and width dimensions of the MTJ.
+Related discussions on oscillator dynamics with respect to perturbative current and correspondence of the results with the Kuramoto model for oscillator synchronization is provided in the Supplementary section.